 Fun DIY Fairy Garden Ideas for Kids

 I love working on fairy gardens with my kids.
+When they first discovered what fairy gardens are, they were instantly fascinated!
 It’s something that we do together often, and it’s a great creative experience.
 It’s also an awesome way to pass slow summer days.
 If you’re looking for inspiration for an awesome project to keep your kids busy this summer, this list of fairy garden ideas for kids is for you!

 Of course, I recommend as much DIY as possible – it’s so good for them!